indieisaconcept/grunt-feature/README.md

 When you have templates which may generate the same file type and you want to use the above format use a `grunt` template to add the template name to the template if needed.

-Note grunt by default will will subsitute this template during processing.
+Note grunt by default will subsitute this template during processing.
 To defer this so that `grunt-feature` can pass values use the following format.
 Note the use of `!` this prevents grunt from processing the template.

-`<%=! template %>`
+`<!%= template %>`

 ```grunt-feature``` comes bundled with templates for JavaScript ( AMD & CommonJS ), JSON and SCSS/Less/Stylus/Html by default.